pengyuzhang/Blink/README.rst

 Blink's Design
 ==============

-Blink consists of four main components: 1) backscatter sensor mobility detector,
+Blink consists of four main components:

+1. backscatter sensor mobility detector.
-2) channel prober to estimate link quality, 3) bit rate selection module, and 4) channel selection module.
+2. channel prober to estimate link quality.
+3. bit rate selection module.
+4. channel selection module.

 Please have a look at the section 4 of the enclosed paper for the details on each of these components.